Paulmicha/common-web-tools/README.md

 cwt/instance/hook.make.sh -d -t a:start
 ```

-Given the example call above, here are the resulting lookup paths that will be output by default (will differ when more extensions are enabled or added):
+Given the example call above, here are the resulting lookup paths out of the box :

 ```txt
 cwt/app/start.hook.sh